Motor racing-Verstappen on pole in Mexico and chasing F1 record | Sports-Games

 Motor racing-Verstappen on pole in Mexico and chasing F1 record

-Red Bull's Max Verstappen put himself on pole position for the Mexico City Grand Prix on Saturday with his sights set on a record 14th Formula One victory of the season.
-The Dutch 25-year-old, who secured his second world championship in Japan this month with four races to spare, lapped the high-speed Autodromo Hermanos Rodriguez with a fastest time of one minute 17.775 seconds.
+George Russell joined him on the front row, qualifying 0.005 ahead of seven-times world champion Mercedes team mate Lewis Hamilton, with Red Bull's Mexican Sergio Perez the fourth fastest with the crowd cheering.
+"It was a close one," said Verstappen, who was 0.304 faster than Russell.

-Red Bull's Max Verstappen put himself on pole position for the Mexico City Grand Prix on Saturday with his sights set on a record 14th Formula One victory of the season.
+Red Bull's double world champion Max Verstappen swept to pole position at the Mexico City Grand Prix on Saturday with his sights set on a record 14th victory of the season.

-The Dutch 25-year-old, who secured his second world championship in Japan this month with four races to spare, lapped the high-speed Autodromo Hermanos Rodriguez with a fastest time of one minute 17.775 seconds.
-Mercedes's George Russell joined him on the front row, qualifying 0.005 ahead of seven-times world champion Lewis Hamilton, with Red Bull's Mexican Sergio Perez the fourth fastest with the crowd roaring their support.
+The Dutch 25-year-old, who secured his second successive Formula One title this month with four races to spare, lapped the high-speed Autodromo Hermanos Rodriguez with a fastest time of one minute 17.775 seconds.
+George Russell joined him on the front row, qualifying 0.005 ahead of seven-times world champion Mercedes team mate Lewis Hamilton, with Red Bull's Mexican Sergio Perez the fourth fastest with the crowd cheering.

 "It was a close one," said Verstappen, who was 0.304 faster than Russell.
 "To be on pole here is of course amazing.
 It's a very long run to turn one so we do need a good start but anyway I think we have a quick car and that's what's most important.

 "Checo (Perez) will be there tomorrow.
 I'm sure we have a quick race car.
 I hope it will be quite a fun race with a lot of action."
-The pole was the 19th of Verstappen's career and he will be hoping to convert it into a fourth Mexican victory to take the outright record of most wins in a season from German greats Michael Schumacher and Sebastian Vettel.
+The pole was the 19th of Verstappen's career and he will be hoping to convert it into a fourth Mexican victory to take the outright record of most wins in a season from German greats Michael Schumacher and Sebastian Vettel, who both managed 13.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)